Target Leverage Points

 This report by Systemiq, University of Exeter, and Simon Sharpe identifies three low-cost interventions that could trigger feedback loops leading to decarbonisation at scale.
 These tipping points are expected to have cascading impacts across ten sectors responsible for 70% of global emissions.

-A Time for Transformative Partnerships: How Multi-stakeholder Partnerships Can Accelerate the UN Sustainable Development Goals cover
+A Time for Transformative Partnerships: How Multi-Stakeholder Partnerships Can Accelerate the UN Sustainable Development Goals cover

-A Time for Transformative Partnerships: How Multi-stakeholder Partnerships Can Accelerate the UN Sustainable Development Goals
+A Time for Transformative Partnerships: How Multi-Stakeholder Partnerships Can Accelerate the UN Sustainable Development Goals

 This report by WRI examines how partnerships can help companies address the SDGs through transformative change.
 Based on a study of 41 partnerships, it distils 14 general success factors and four common factors found in the most transformative ones.